-Conall, who remained quiet, stepped to one of two tall cabinets and opened the door.
-He pulled it open and found clothing.
+Conall, who remained quiet, stepped to one of two tall cabinets.
+He pulled the door and found clothing.
 The cedar lining kept everything pristine.
-“It looks like these cabinets are full of clothes.
-These will help you, Evelyn, dress the part of a noble.”
+“Look at all these clothes, Evelyn.
+Will these help you dress the part of a noble?”

 Evelyn hurried to the cabinets, sorting through the clothing folded on shelves.
 She pulled out a dress, thrilled it was something she could wear.
 “I can’t believe we found these in time for Luka’s visit.”

 A small chest of drawers rested on a table next to the tall cabinets.
 Caleb pulled one drawer and found necklaces, rings, and bangles.
-“There are rings in these drawers.
+“There are rings in this drawer.
 One may be a signet.”

 Josah and Graybard carefully removed documents from their resting poles.
 The leather bindings had an imprint on each cover, a circle with two characters inside.
 They didn’t appear to be letters.